 In version 1.1.0 onwards of mzIdentML there has been a change with respect to how “unknown modifications” (i.e. those not present in an allowed CV) are reported on peptides.
 In version 1.0, <userParam> elements were allowed on <Peptide> to capture these modifications.
 In version 1.1.0 onwards, only <cvParam> elements can be given on <Peptide> and a term “unknown modification” has been added to the PSI-MS CV.
 This term MUST only be used if the identified modification is not present in Unimod (or other allowed CV such as PSI-MOD, although PSI-MOD is now deprecated), according to the identity of the residue modified and the delta mass, within the parent tolerance specified in the search.
 The semantic validator will check any uses of the “unknown modification” term (MS:1001460) and reject files if the modification is present in Unimod.

-Id
+Identifications based on multiple mass spectra